 This is only one of Niche’s many offerings.
 Niche ranks 2nd in the top 10 college resources for college students because it has just about everything else you may need.

-What makes Cappex a great college site and college planning resource is its at-a-glance convenience.
+What makes Cappex one of the best college websites for high school students is its at-a-glance convenience.
 Cappex is great at displaying beefy college statistics in a way that is easy to read.

 Cappex also takes the time to spell out your expenses for you, which means you’re not sitting there staring at the tuition tag and wondering how much you’ll ACTUALLY spend after books and fees and living expenses.